 Overheads aside, experience, expertise and artistic ability are the prime reasons why some headshot photographers will charge $100 whilst others might charge $1000 for a session with them.

 Only being able to speak for myself, I have invested over 10 years in perfecting my craft.
-There’s an old adage that says when paying for something, you’re paying for those 10 years, not minutes it takes to complete the task.
+There’s an old adage that says when paying for something, you’re paying for those 10 years, not the minutes it takes to complete the task.

 10 years however, is just for my photographic endeavours specific to portraiture.
 There is so much more to creating a Hero Shot than photographic expertise alone.

-Psychology, Body language, problem solving, colour matching, confidence building and coaching are just a few of the other skills that have taken time to learn and that play a huge part in the results you’ll get from a headshot session.
+Psychology, body language, problem solving, colour matching, confidence building and coaching are just a few of the other skills that have taken time to learn and that play a huge part in the results you’ll get from a headshot session.

 Our most popular headshot session is the Elite Session.
-It’s a 1 hour studio session and costs $440 +GST
+It’s a 1 hour studio session and costs $440 +gst.

 Whilst the shoot itself is an hour, a more accurate time breakdown this shoot would be as follows: